kmattioli/mind/README.md

 It also accepts the following optional arguments:
 - --seed (-s): an integer number to use as a seed to numpy.random() (for reproducibility!) (default: 12345)
-- --offset (-f): # of bp that the start number in deletion files is offset from 0
+- --offset (-f): # of bp that the start number in deletion files is offset from 0 (default: 1)
-- --buffer (-b): # of bp on either flank that are not deleted from the reference sequence
 - --bandwidth (-w): width to use in moving average smoother, needs to be an odd number (default: 5)
 - --peak_cutoff (-p): cutoff to use when calling peaks (default: 0.5)
-- --n_shuffles (-n): number of times to shuffle to create the null distribution (default: 10000)
+- --n_shuffles (-n): number of times to shuffle to create the null distribution (default: 1000)
 - --tfs_expressed_file (-e): path to optional TF file described above (file #4)

 You can run the MIND program using the data I’ve provided as follows: